History of the Jews in Innsbruck: World War II and the Holocaust

-At the beginning of 1938, there was approximately 250-280 Jewish people in the Tyrol and Voralberg area.
+At the beginning of 1938, there was approximately 250-280 Jewish people in the Tyrol and Vorarlberg area.
 Dr Elimelech Rimalt was the Rabbi of Innsbruck until 1938, during the Nazi Party rise of power.
-Jewish people in Innsbruck faced exclusion from schools, business licences were withdrawn, rent contracts cancelled and stores and businesses were “aryanised” by the Nazis.
+Jewish people in Innsbruck faced exclusion from schools, business licences were withdrawn, rent contracts cancelled and stores and businesses were "aryanised" by the Nazis.
 Jews in Innsbruck prepared for emigration when the community was ordered to disband, and the rabbinate was dissolved.
 It is estimated that half of the Jewish community in Innsbruck were able to leave, many emigrating to Mandatory Palestine and thus escaping persecution.

-The Jewish community of Innsbruck faced violence lead by the Nazis during the pogrom on November 9–10, 1938.
+The Jewish community of Innsbruck faced violence led by the Nazis during the pogrom on November 9–10, 1938.
 This event is known as Kristallnacht (The Night of Broken Glass).
 Only older community members and some children remained in Innsbruck during the pogrom, as many young adults had already fled.
 During the night, Jewish owned homes were raided and destroyed, the synagogue and cemetery were desecrated, 18 members were attacked or arrested, and four leaders of the Innsbruck community were murdered.
 Although there were a small number of Jewish people in Innsbruck, they faced more violence than other communities.

 Many Jewish people left Innsbruck after Kristallnacht.
 By mid 1939, nearly all Jews were forced to leave the Tyrol and Vorarlberg district.

 At least 200 Jews from Innsbruck were murdered during the Holocaust.
 Many survived abroad and in concentration camps, however, many Jews’ fates remain unknown.

 Pogrom

 On 9–10 November 1938, the pogrom was led and perpetrated by the SA and SS.
 Prior to the pogrom, SS Security Service (Sicherheitsdient, SD) noted Jewish people in Innsbruck not leaving the country.
 In September 1938, Adolf Eichmann ordered the Jews of Innsbruck to emigrate quickly, and they were given a time limit to leave Tyrol based on wealth and status.
 The pogrom was centred in Innsbruck, the capital of the Tyrol-Vorarlberg region.

 Perpetrators were instructed to kill four prominent citizens and destroy the synagogue to send a message to Jews that they were no longer wanted in Innsbruck.
-18 Jewish people in Innsbruck were arrested by the SD as they were “persons fit for work”.
+18 Jewish people in Innsbruck were arrested by the SD as they were "persons fit for work".

 The pogrom began at 3.30am on the tenth of November, where all homes and businesses owned by Jews were destroyed.
 The synagogue was forced open, destroyed and the furnishings were demolished.
 Four notable members of the community were murdered, and many attacked and maltreated.

 The Pogrom caused Jews in Innsbruck to leave.
 26 Jews left within the month, most moving to Vienna.

 Notable attacks and murders

 During the night of the pogrom, the Jews of Innsbruck faced violence.
-The SD noted after that “If some Jews suffered no damage in this operation, then it is probably because they were overlooked”.
+The SD noted after that "If some Jews suffered no damage in this operation, then it is probably because they were overlooked".